K-Games/Ascension/README.md

 * Resistance Passive reworked.
 * Phantom Reaper damage decreased from 110 + 3/Lvl%
 * Volley damage increased from 75 + 3/Lvl% to 85% + 3/Lvl%
+* Aggression damage increased from 600 + 20/Lvl% to 800 + 20/Lvl%

 ### Server Changes
 * Added batched packet sending.
 Disabled by default.
 * Fixed some items not dropping.
 * Moved getItemType from Player to Item class.
 * Fixed Dual Sword not being considered a passive.
+* Phantom delay between strikes increased from 0.08s to 0.1s

 ### Credits
 #### Developers